 Homeopathic products

 Rule 12.20 of the Code states that homeopathic medicinal products must be registered in the UK.
 Any product information given in the marketing communication should be confined to what appears on the label.
-And, marketing communications for an unlicenced product must not make a medicinal claim, therapeutic claim or refer to an ailment, unless authorised by the MHRA to do so.
+And marketing communications for an unlicenced product must not make a medicinal claim, therapeutic claim or refer to an ailment, unless authorised by the MHRA to do so.

 A complaint about a website promoting homeopathic products which accompanied a 1250-calorie weight loss program was Upheld by the ASA.
 The ASA considered that an ad which stated, “Slenderiix ... alleviates hunger as it flushes fats and toxins from our systems… signals your hypothalamus to mobilize fat out of your body's fat storage areas makes it available for you to burn as you go…begin to curb your hunger and release fat stores to help feed your body…it optimizes absorption of everything you eat and drink…” made medicinal claims in relation to unlicensed products (Slenderiiz UK, 11 June 2014).
-See Medicines: Homeopathic medicines
+See Health: Homeopathic medicines

 Testimonials and before and after photos